benoitealet/capto/README.md

 #### Features

  - Catches all mail and stores it for display.
+ - Display inline images
+ - Get notified when a new message arrives via websockets and browser desktop notifications
+ - Display attachment images in lightbox popup
  - Displays recipients and CCs
  - Display headers
  - Keyboard navigation between messages